Jenniebn/wordLevelTrans/README.md

     - `dictionary/**/* Scrapers`: Directories containing notebooks used to scrape online dictionaries.
     - `dictionary/**/JSON Data`: A directory containing the unique English-Mandarin translations scraped from that dictionary.

-- `code/`: A directory containing the Python code to train the Chinese to Chinese Autoencoder as well as the English to Chinese Encoder Decoder model.
+- `code/`: A directory containing the Python code to train and test the Chinese to Chinese Autoencoder as well as the English to Chinese Encoder Decoder model.
-- `notebooks/`: A directory containing the original development Google Colab notebook, which you could use to run the same thing as the code in `code/`.
+- `notebooks/`: A directory containing the original development Google Colab notebooks, which you could use to run the same thing as the code in `code/`.
 Note though you need to set up the folder structure.
 - `static/`: A directory containing static files.

 # Note